 Recommendation: Create a month by month 12-month rolling forecast of revenue and expenses to help understand your cash needs each month.
 As illustrated above, book revenues and expenses do not always translate into cash flow.
 Adjust your rolling forecast of revenue and expenses to a cash flow forecast.

-2. Know your Key Performance Indicators (KPIs).
-KPIs are the key factors that drive your business.
+2. Knows your key performance indicators (KPIs): KPIs are the key factors that drive your business.
 A KPI is quantifiable.
 When looking at your business, there are a few factors that drive your business success.
 Do you know the top four drivers of your financial success or failure?
 By focusing on the key financial drivers of your business, success will be easier to accomplish.

 Examples: A KPI related to sales may be the number of sales calls (or outbound calls for a telemarketer) made by the sales department.
 A KPI for e-commerce may be website traffic and the related conversion rate.